MolotovCherry/Cargo-RamDrive/README.md

 If you do not desire to move your entire temp folder over to the ram drive, you may edit the script with either a hardcoded path, or to use a different env var

 \* Note: Arsenal Image Mounter is [made by the same author as imdisk](http://www.ltr-data.se/opencode.html/#ImDisk), so it's pretty reputable
 \*\* You can use any RAM software you want as the PowerShell scripts will work with anything, just as long as your software is fairly compatible (cargo will [fail to work](https://github.com/rust-lang/rust/issues/90780) on any ram disk implentations that [don't implement all fs functions](https://github.com/rust-lang/rust/pull/86447))

 ### Using with VSCode and RustAnalyzer
 There is a way to use this with VsCode/RustAnalyzer.

 - Open VsCode from an instance of powershell, where the variable is already set, and RustAnalyzer will properly use it.
-- If you like to use the "Open with Code" menu item like I do, do the followering:
+- If you like to use the "Open with Code" menu item like I do, do the following:
+- - Download `vscode-custom-build-launcher.exe` from the releases tab (this is just a simple vscode launcher which sets the env vars)
 - - Open regedit and go to
 - - `Computer\HKEY_CLASSES_ROOT\Directory\Background\shell\VSCode\command`
 - - `Computer\HKEY_CLASSES_ROOT\Directory\shell\VSCode\command`
 - - Replace default value with
-`pwsh -Command "Show-Console -Hide && Start-Process -FilePath """C:\Your\Path\To\Code.exe""" """%V"""" -Wait`
+`"C:\Your\Path\To\vscode-custom-build-launcher.exe" "%V"`

 ### How it Works
 Every time you cd to a different directory in PowerShell, the script will update `CARGO_BUILD_TARGET_DIR` to always point to a unique rust target folder in your temp folder for that specific project.
 Folders with the same project names *do not and will not* clash due to the unique id number placed at the end.